Take the Scenic Detour 🛣

 A smiling couple in winter coats takes a selfie with the castle tower behind them.

 We had a fantastic day at the castle!
 We were coming from the Kaiserslautern area so it was a relatively quick trip for a big reward.
-We enjoy hiking to the many castle ruins in the area but most don’t have real infrastructure or amenities like food, or bathrooms.
+We enjoy hiking to the many castle ruins in the area but most don’t have real infrastructure or amenities like food, or bathrooms so this was a unique treat.

 🌦Check current weather conditions at Berwartstein Castle